OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Lecture_and_roll_call_management.md

 # Lecture and roll call management

 Before the lectures and absence management can be used it need to be activated in the administration.

+!!! tip "Activation"
-As frentix-client please contact [contact@frentix.com](mailto:contact@frentix.com).
+	Customers of frentix please contact
+	[contact@frentix.com](mailto:contact@frentix.com) for this.
 As soon as the lectures and absence management is activated some additional settings can be done for the systemwide configuration.
 For systems with a fx-release these adaptations are done by frentix.

+	:material-alert: **Not a frentix hosting-client?** Please ask your local system operator!

-# Tab Permissions
+## Tab Permissions

 Lesson and absence management can be switched on or off here.
 Notifications can also be activated.

+### Configuration - overridable on course level

  **Allow override of configuration** : The standard configuration set in the administration can be overridden at the course level.
 This is not valid for